"The ultimate aim of karate lies not in victory or defeat but in the perfection of

 chronological order, are as follows:

-Devin and Dimitri are on the US JKA
+Devin and Dimitri were on the US JKA

-combined team that will compete at JKA's 11th Gichin Funakoshi World Cup, in
+combined team that competed at JKA's 11th Gichin Funakoshi World Cup, in

 Thailand, in August 2011.

 Based on their performance at the 2006 ISKF/JKA Nationals in Alaska, four club students (Devin, Dimitri,

 Ashlie and Sharon) were chosen for the ISKF National Team.
 However, in

 mid-2007 ISKF separated itself from JKA, though Mikami-sensei and his